cw118/lhd_build/README.md

 # 🛠️ LHD: Build 2022

 Welcome to my LHD: Build portfolio, where you'll find my hackathon projects and programs for MLH's LHD: Build 2022.
-Most of these are small and simple — given the very limited amounts of time I have to spend on coding, this is how I'm making sure to meet my goal of coding as often as possible, even if it means reviewing familiar concepts or taking tiny steps forward in my learning journey.
+Most of these are small and simple — given the very limited amounts of time I have to spend on coding, this is how I'm making sure to meet my goal of coding as often as possible, even if it means reviewing familiar concepts or taking tiny steps forward in my learning journey. ***(Note: Local Hack Day is now being rebranded as Global Hack Week!)***

 ### [Visit the microsite to see some submissions live-hosted: https://cw118.github.io/lhd_build/](https://cw118.github.io/lhd_build/)